debxrshi/debxrshi.github.io/content/posts/reversing-xss.md

     - notes
 ---

 One search of "xss" will lead you to hundreds of payloads and bypasses.
-Everyone gives you the payload that happens to bypass Akamai Ghost or Cloudflare or any other filtering.

-You use the payload, git paid, ez W. But, why does one payload fail while other passes through enterprise grade WAFs and filtering?
-How do these people (and tools) come up with bypasses?
+How does XSS WAF bypassing work?

-I was intrigued and here I'm dumping everything I uncovered while reverse engineering convulated WAF bypass XSS payloads.
+I was intrigued and here I'm dumping everything I uncovered while reverse engineering WAF bypasses.